Career Definition for a Nail Tech

 Similar career options within this field include:

 These professionals style, color and cut hair, and may also apply makeup.
 Cosmetologists need to be licensed and graduates of an accredited program.
-The BLS reported a 10% rise in jobs for the 2014 to 2024 decade.
-According to the BLS, cosmetologists had a median salary of $23,660 as of 2015.
+According to the BLS, hairdressers, hairstylists, and cosmetologists had a median salary of $24,730 as of 2018.
+The BLS reported a 13% rise in jobs for these professionals 2016 to 2026 decade.